nimh-dsst/nda-study-1887/README.md

 The study is described in detail in [Raznahan et al. 2013](#references) and [Smith et al. 2016](#references) among other publications.

 We provide a script `bidsify_1887.py` to convert the data downloaded through NDA into a [BIDS](https://bids-specification.readthedocs.io/en/stable/) format dataset.
-The script is distributed with the NDA Study 1887 data package and is also available on this repository.
+The script is distributed with the NDA Study 1887 data package within the `results/` directory and is also available on this repository.
 Script usage instructions are described [below](#nda-data-package-to-bids-directory).

 ## NDA Data Download
 To request access to the study please visit [https://nda.nih.gov/nda/access-data-info.html](https://nda.nih.gov/nda/access-data-info.html).
+In addition to being able to access the study, the user

 To download data from NDA, the user would have to:
 1. Create a data package.